-The landlord had requested a monetary claim in this application for the unpaid rent of \$655, comprised of the rent shortfall for September 2012.
+The landlord had requested an Order of Possession and a Monetary Order in this application for the unpaid rent of \$1,650 for February 2013.

 Analysis

 I have reviewed all documentary evidence and accept that the tenant was served with Notice to End Tenancy as declared by the landlord.